CuiLabCIBR/Connectional_Variability_Gradient/README.md

 ## `functions`
 The [functions](functions/) folder contains code and files commonly used in `code`.

-## `miscellaneous`

-The [miscellaneous](miscellaneous/) folder contains code to batch calculating Spearman's rank correlation between FC variability and other connectomes, along with confidence interval estimation using a bootstrap approach.

 ## `code`

 - The [step_01_inter_individual_fc_variability](step_01_inter_individual_fc_variability/) folder contains codes to construct the individual functional connectivity and estimate the inter-individual variability of functional connectivity.